pranitjaiswal4/professional-career/content/post/Jaiswal_Project/index.md

 _____________________________________________________________________________________________________________________________

+# Actions taken to overcome challenges and My Contribution:

+After analyzing this huge dataset thoroughly, I came to one conclusion that:
+There are many ambiguities in the reviews.
+So, If you do a good refining of this dataset will give you more optimal performance than the experimenting with hyperparamters for each alogorithm.

+* First of all I refined the dataset by dropping all the rows containing empty reviews.
+After this, reduced dataset (2.63M) was approx 80% smaller in size than the original dataset (13M).

+* Converted all words in reviews to lower case which caused significant difference in the accuracy of classifier
+Example:
+Without lowering all the words, classifier treated "Good" and "good" as two different words while computing word frequencies.

+* Dataset had 3408 distinct ratings which is a huge number for prediction result.
+Also, as per our goal, we did't need continuous rating values, we need absolute rating values between (1 to 10).
+So, I rounded off all rating values to the nearest integer.

+* Replaced the rating value from '0' to '1'.
+It didn't caused any negative effect as we were having only 11 records containing '0' rating.

+* I observed that even after refining the data we are getting more than 2.6M records.
+Building a classifier using such huge amount of data on a machine with limited resources was ending up in:
+1. Lack of processing speed
+2. Memory error
+To overcome this:
+1. I used the subset of the dataset (tried and found largest possible subset) for feasible computation for all algorithms we will try to implement.
+2. Make sure we take data containing all distinct 'rating' values, otherwise it is possible that you may miss all or very large amount of records for a particular rating.
+3. Maintain Ratio of each distinct 'rating' value to maintain consistency.

+* Removed all Non-ASCII characters, Non-English words, Special characters.
+All of these were affecting word frequencies, accuracy of classifier, and computing time.

+* Other than the data refining, my main contribution was to decide the size of maximum possible train dataset and deciding all the parameter values required for vectorizer and each classifier.
+* Studied many text classification alogorithms along with effect of their respective hyperparamters to better understand the implementation of each alogorithm.
+* Applied the most suitable alogorithms to achieve better performance.
+_____________________________________________________________________________________________________________________________

 # Experiments:
 This project defination was very challenging for me and I did a lot of experiments to achieve the better results.
 Few important experiments are as follows: